vespa-engine/vespa/CONTRIBUTING.md

 All work on Vespa happens directly on Github, using the [Github flow model](https://guides.github.com/introduction/flow/).
 We release the master branch a few times a week and you should expect it to almost always work.
-In addition to the [public Travis build](https://travis-ci.org/vespa-engine/vespa) we have a large acceptance and performance test suite which is also run continuously.
+In addition to the [public Screwdriver build](https://cd.screwdriver.cd/pipelines/6386) we have a large acceptance and performance test suite which is also run continuously.
 We plan to add this to the open source code base later.